Rahn-IT/docker-images/mail_sender_router/readme.md

 This is a really simple preconfigured Postfix instace, to route to the correct smarthost based on the sender.

+To set the allowed senders use this env variable:
+``TRUSTED_NETWORKS="127.0.0.1/8 192.168.0.1/24"

-There are 3 types of env variables.
+There are 3 more types of env variables.
 All of them are based on a counter.
 You can as many as you'd like.
 Just make sure that you have all 3 variables set for each number.